 Dr Margarita Burmester is an accomplished consultant paediatric specialist based in London.
-She practices in the NHS and also works privately from the Chiswick Medical Centre, the Portland Hospital and Harley Street Children's Hospital offering paediatric care, child health surveillance and health check ups through the innovative UK Bright Futures programme.
+She practices in the NHS and also works privately from the Chiswick Medical Centre, 130 Harley Street Consulting Rooms, and RB&HH Specialist Care Outpatients 77 Wimpole Street, offering paediatric care, child health surveillance and health check ups through the innovative UK Bright Futures programme.
 She is trained in paediatrics, child health education, health screening and surveillance, preventative care, paediatric cardiac intensive care and paediatric critical care.

 Dr Burmester completed her medical degree from St Thomas's Hospital medical school, University of London in 1989.
 She has worked at the Toronto Hospital for Sick Children, Canada, Great Ormond Street Hospital, London, and Boston Children's Hospital, Harvard University, USA.
 She received her postgraduate certification in clinical education from Kings College University London in 2016, and is a Fellow of the Higher Education Authority (FHEA) and Member of the Academy of Medical Educators (MAcadMEd).